Azure Arc overview

 - Virtual machines (preview): Provision, resize, delete and manage virtual machines based on VMware vSphere or Azure Stack HCI and enable VM self-service through role-based access.

 Some of the key scenarios that Azure Arc supports are:

 Implement consistent inventory, management, governance, and security for servers across your environment.

 Configure Azure VM extensions to use Azure management services to monitor, secure, and update your servers.

 Manage and govern Kubernetes clusters at scale.

-Use GitOps to deploy configuration across one or more clusters from Git repositories.
+Use GitOps to deploy configurations across one or more clusters from Git repositories.

 Zero-touch compliance and configuration for Kubernetes clusters using Azure Policy.

 Run Azure data services on any Kubernetes environment as if it runs in Azure (specifically Azure SQL Managed Instance and Azure Database for PostgreSQL server, with benefits such as upgrades, updates, security, and monitoring).
 Use elastic scale and apply updates without any application downtime, even without continuous connection to Azure.